 Dana Greenia, RN, MS

-All participants in The 90+ Study were once members of The Leisure World Cohort Study (LWCS), which was started in 1981.
+Initial participants in The 90+ Study were once members of The Leisure World Cohort Study (LWCS), which was started in 1981.
 The LWCS mailed surveys to every resident of Leisure World, a large retirement community in Orange County, California (now incorporated as the city of Laguna Woods).
-Using the 14,000 subjects from the LWCS, researchers from The 90+ Study decided to ask an important question: What allows people to live to age 90 and beyond?
+Using the 14,000 subjects from the LWCS, researchers from The 90+ Study were able to ask, What allows people to live to age 90 and beyond?

-Participants of The 90+ Study are visited every 6 months by neuropsychological testers and neurological examiners.
+Participants of The 90+ Study are visited every six months by researchers who perform neurological and neuropsychological tests.
 Our researchers at the Clinic for Aging Research and Education (CARE), located in Laguna Woods, obtain information about diet, activities, medical history, medications and numerous other factors.
-Additionally, participants are given a series of cognitive and physical tests in order to determine how well people in this age group are functioning.
+Additionally, participants are given a series of cognitive and physical tests to determine how well people in this age group are functioning.

 Goals of the study

-Epidemiology of Dementia in the Oldest Old: How many people aged 90 and older have dementia?
+Examine the epidemiology of dementia in the oldest-old: How many people aged 90 and older have dementia?
 How many become demented each year?
 What are ways to remain dementia-free into your 90s?

-Rates of Cognitive and Functional Decline in the Oldest Old: How do memory loss and disability affect those in their 90s?
+Examine rates of cognitive and functional decline in the oldest-old: How do memory loss and disability affect those in their 90s?
 How can people prevent memory loss and disability at this age?

-Clinical Pathological Correlations in the Oldest Old: Do the brains of people in their 90s show evidence of memory loss and dementia?
+Examine clinical pathological correlations in the oldest-old: Do the brains of people in their 90s show evidence of memory loss and dementia?
 Do people with dementia have differences in their brains that can be detected and treated?
 Determining Modifiable Risk Factors for Mortality and Dementia: What kinds of things can people change in their lives to live longer?
 Can people change their risk of dementia through diet, exercise or supplements?